LaunchCodeEducation/intro-to-professional-web-dev/README.md

 # About this Repository

-This repository is a template to be used to create curriculum sites for LaunchCode education purposes.
+This repository is a template used by the LaunchCode Education team for creating LaunchCode education sites for LaunchCode classes.

 ## How to Use this Repository

-Create a new LaunchCode curriculum site using this template as a starting point.
+This template is derived from [LaunchCode's Curriculum Module Template](https://github.com/LaunchCodeEducation/curriculum-module-template) and used for original LaunchCode Education content.

-Maintain this template as an upstream repository so that you may incorporate any updates made here into your curriculum.
+When creating a new LaunchCode Education book, use this template as a starting point and add it as a remote repository so that you may pull down updates made to it into your book.

 ### Customize conf.py